camptocamp/c2cwsgiutils/README.md

 up-to-date version using a command similar to
 `apt-get install docker-engine=1.12.3-0~xenial`.

-To lint and test everything, run:
+To lint and test everything, run the following command:

 ```shell
 make